 of children drop out during the final year of primary school

-EconomyHempel Foundation: DKK 15 mUNICEF Denmark: DKK 7.5m
+EconomyHempel Foundation: DKK 15 millionUNICEF Denmark: DKK 7.5 million

-The partnership is based on a co-creation model where the specific areas of interventions and deliverables will be defined during a start-up workshop in Rwanda during Q1 of 2019.
+The partnership is based on a co-creation model, where the specific areas of intervention and deliverables will be defined during a start-up workshop in Rwanda during Q1 of 2019.

-The exact project locations will be selected by UNICEF, in partnership with the Ministry of Education, based on an equity-based approach that helps identify the poorest, most rural and remote sectors, with indicators of significant gender disparity in education.
+The project locations are selected by UNICEF, in coordination with the Rwandan Ministry of Education, through an equity-based approach that helps identify the most deprived and remote sectors, with indicators of significant gender disparity in education.